Chatbots, Conversational Interfaces, and the Rise of Messaging platforms

 The second insight is related to sharing personal information.
 When sharing things like medical information (a user’s weight, for example), financial information (how much they’ve saved for retirement) or their adherence to a plan of some kind, they actually prefer talking to a computer.

 The belief is that unlike a person, who might consciously or unconsciously judge their choices, computers will simply provide helpful objective information.

 "Sometimes I don’t want to browse - I just want you to tell me what to get."

 The third insight is related to curation.
 It is unlikely that a traditional e-commerce experience would be viable inside a conversational interface.
 And there is plenty of evidence that the visual-based browsing modality is an enjoyable one for many people.

 But there are times when a user would prefer not to have to hunt through your entire catalog, and would instead like to be guided in a much more focused way.

 "My kids text all day.
 They don’t use email at all."

 The last insight was the strong preference for conversational interfaces with people in their teens and early 20s.
-Their content consumption patterns are dramatically different than that of older generations.
-They send hundreds of text messages.
-They live inside of Snapchat.
-They never check email.
-They use social sites less frequently than older demographics (with the exception of Instagram.)
+Their content consumption patterns are dramatically different from older generations...
+They send hundreds of text messages...
+They live inside of Snapchat...
+They never check email...
+They use social sites less frequently than older demographics (except for Instagram).
 For companies or brands looking to reach teenagers, understanding the nuances, benefits and limitations of conversational interfaces seems wise.

 Many brands have been hesitant to play inside of the confines of the walled gardens that are FB, Whatsapp, etc. They (rightfully) understand that they are effectively renting their real estate from these companies, and in the face of quarterly earnings these companies continue to decrease organic reach and force you to pay for access.
 It’s possible that they might charge rent on your bots in the future as well.